 What A-levels do you need to study law?

 Budding barrister or solicitor?
-See if A-level law is a must-have to study it at degree level, examples of law degree entry requirements universities ask for and more...
+Find out if you need to take an A-level in law to study it at degree level, get an idea for universities' law degree entry requirements and more....

 - What A-level subjects are needed or essential for law